-Unexcused Absences
+Unexcused Absences: Truancy

 Any absence that does not qualify as an excused absence is considered unexcused.

-The maximum number of unexcused absences a student may incur before judicial proceedings are initiated to enforce compulsory attendance are four days in one month or ten days during any calendar year or school year.
+The maximum number of unexcused absences a student may incur before judicial proceedings can be initiated to enforce compulsory attendance are four days in one month or ten days during any calendar year or school year.